Continuing Education Activity

 As stated above, buprenorphine has multiple routes of administration.
 For chronic pain relief, a transdermal patch can be used (this formula is only available in Europe).
 Oral forms include a buccal film and sublingual tablets.
-Parenteral routes include a subdermal or subcutaneous implant, and IV or IM injections, but are not routinely in use.
+Parenteral routes include a subdermal or subcutaneous implant and IV or IM injections but are not routinely used.
 The sublingual formula has extensive use in the treatment of opioid addiction.
 It contains buprenorphine and naloxone in a 4 to 1 ratio.
 Buprenorphine is available in 2 mg and 8 mg sublingual formula combined with naloxone 0.5 mg and 2 mg, respectively, to deter drug abuse by injection.

 Once placed underneath the tongue, the drug formula dissolves in 2 to 10 minutes.

 Naloxone is an opioid antagonist, and its use in the formula is to prevent injection of the liquid obtained by dissolving the pills; this may help decrease the misuse of buprenorphine and limit diversion.
 Because naloxone is poorly absorbed sublingually, its systemic effects when patients take buprenorphine properly are minimal.
 However, if the tablet is dissolved and injected, the naloxone blocks mu receptors and prevents receptor activation or precipitates withdrawal in opioid-dependent patients.